quentingrchr/prisma-migration-checker/README.md

-# Prisma Drop Table Migration Warning
+# Prisma Drop Migration Warning

 ## Description

-**Prisma Drop Table Migration Warning** is a GitHub Action that checks for table or column drops in Prisma migration files.
+**Prisma Drop Migration Warning ** is a GitHub Action that checks for table or column drops in Prisma migration files.
 It helps ensure that potentially unsafe changes are caught before they are merged into your main branch.

 ## Features